apache/parquet-format/LogicalTypes.md

 expressed as a mix of months and days because there is not a constant conversion from days to months.

-The sort order used for `INTERVAL` is unsigned, produced by sorting by the value of months, then days, then milliseconds with unsigned comparison.
+The sort order used for `INTERVAL` is undefined.
+When writing data, no min/max statistics should be saved for this type and if such non-compliant statistics are found during reading, they must be ignored.

 ## Embedded Types